System Design Space

 Length: Early Release (в процессе написания)

-Jay Alammar and Maarten Grootendorst: a practical guide to AI agents - memory, tools, planning, reflection, multi-agent coordination, and engineering risks.
+Jay Alammar and Maarten Grootendorst: a practical visual guide to agent systems covering memory, tools, planning, self-checking, multi-agent coordination, and engineering risks.

 Original